 On Neural Activation Patterns for Individual Word Identification vs. Meaning-Filled Sentences

-The problem with the National Reading Panel’s 2000 recommendations for early reading instruction (re: phonemic awareness, phonics and decoding, fluency, vocabulary, and comprehension) is that the panel relied on neuro-imaging focused on individual words on word lists.
+The problem with the National Reading Panel’s 2000 recommendations for early reading instruction (the five skills theory: phonemic awareness, phonics and decoding, fluency, vocabulary, and comprehension) is that the panel relied on neuro-imaging focused on individual words on word lists.
 Later neuro-imaging research found that the human brain processes individual words and meaning-filled sentences in surprisingly different ways.

 - Carpenter PA, Just MA, Keller TA, Eddy WF, Thulborn KR (1999): Time course of fMRI-activation in language and spacial networks during sentence comprehension.
 Neuroimage 10:216-224.

 - Keller TA, Carpenter P.A, and Just MA (2001): The Neural Bases of Sentence Comprehension: A fMRI Examination of Syntactic and Lexical Processing.
 Cerebral Cortex 11 (3): 223-37.

 - Price CJ, Winterburn D, Giraud AL, Moore CJ, Noppeney U (2003): Cortical Localization of the Visual and Auditory Word Form Areas: A Reconsideration of the Evidence.
 Brain and Language 86 (2): 272-86.

 - Price CJ and Devlin JT (2003): The Myth of the Visual Word Form Area.
 NeuroImage 19, Comments and Controversies, (473-81).